woosting/turris-notes/howtos/statistics-monitor-netdata.md

+# Netdata

+## Installation
-In order to update the package list, install-, and start the netdata monitor on the Turris Omnia:

-- `opkg update && opkg install netdata && netdata`
+In order to update the package list, install-, and start the netdata monitor on the Turris Omnia: **root@turris:~#** `opkg update && opkg install netdata && netdata`

-As a result it presents various statisical overviews on: `http://192.168.1.1:19999` (surf to it with your webbrowser of choice).
+## Usage

+Open your browser of choice and surf to the Omnia's address on port 19999: `http://192.168.1.1:19999`

+## References

 Adapted from (Turris omnia forum): [Monitoring Omnia with NetData][1]